English Department Advising

 - To discuss which courses you should take and the order in which you should take them.

-- To answer your questions about specific program requirements, such as the Test of Writing Competency or Portfolio for B.S.Ed. students.
+- To answer your questions about specific program requirements, such as the language requirement.

 - To learn about the rich array of careers available to majors, graduate school, and other opportunities after graduation.

 - To discuss your progress and performance, including any difficulties you may be having in your academic program.

 - To learn about resources on campus that can help you with academic or personal problems.

 - To obtain information about minors or other academic and extracurricular opportunities.

 - To learn about completing assessment instruments for your program.

 In addition to pre-scheduling sessions, your advisor will be available to meet with you throughout the semester to discuss any number of issues including adding, dropping, or withdrawing from a course; career objectives; preparation for graduate study; and internships and employment opportunities.
 Even if you are early in your degree, we encourage you to become familiar with the counselors and resources available at the Twardowski Career Development Center.
 If you need additional career advisement or wish to discuss graduate school options, you can also consult departmental disciplinary advisors & specialists in literature, journalism, business writing, technical writing, creative writing, and other areas of English studies.
 Throughout the academic year, the department also offers workshops on career possibilities, preparation, and graduate school.

 Advisors are typically not available on weekends, holidays, or over summer break.
 Please plan accordingly.

 Procedure for Scheduling